thunlp/TKRL/README.md

 # TKRL

-New: Add codes and datasets
+New: Add instruction for data preprocessing

 # INTRODUCTION